How to Play Fury of Dracula: Rules and Strategy Tips

 In the basic rules, there are suggested cities for your four hunters to start in, but you can adjust them if you like.
 Once all hunters have picked an opening location, Dracula selects his starting point.
 He'll place its location card face-down on a track that spans up to six cards; whenever a player enters his current location or one from his trail, he'll have to reveal it, giving clues about where he's hiding.

 Shuffle all tokens and cards (we'll tackle them later), have Dracula draw five encounter cards for his opening hand, and set the time track to Monday morning.
 You're ready to start your first day phase!

 All hunters will take one action (which we'll cover soon) in the day phase, then they'll all take one at night, and they must activate in the order listed below:

 Night phases have some restrictions about what types of actions you can perform, so plan your moves carefully to take advantage of your freedom in the day phase.
 You can communicate with other players about your intended moves, but unless you're taking the trade action (which allows secret communication), Dracula is allowed to hear your conversation.

-Each times a week passes in the game (when you move from Sunday night to Monday morning, you add a despair token to the despair track, which increases the power of certain Dracula abilities, so move quickly.
+Each time a week passes in the game (when you move from Sunday night to Monday morning), you add a despair token to the despair track, which increases the power of certain Dracula abilities—so move quickly.